Dr Oliver Stoner

 Household Air Pollution

-Around 2.6 billion people mainly use polluting fuels for cooking, hampering their socio-economic prospects and exposing them to dangerous levels of household air pollution, attributed by the World Health Organization to 3.8 million deaths per year in 2016.
+Around 2.4 billion people mainly use polluting fuels for cooking, hampering their socio-economic prospects and exposing them to dangerous levels of household air pollution, attributed by the World Health Organization to 3.2 million deaths per year in 2020.
 I have worked with the WHO to develop a bespoke Bayesian hierarchical model for estimating the populations using 6 different fuels for cooking, called the Global Household Energy Model.
-Estimates from GHEM serve as the primary basis for tracking access to clean cooking as part of the UN Sustainable Development Goals, and are a key input to WHO burden of disease calculations for household air pollution.
+Estimates from this model serve as the primary basis for tracking access to clean cooking as part of UN Sustainable Development Goal 7 (SDG 7.1.2), and are a key input to WHO burden of disease calculations for household air pollution (SDG 3.9.1).

-Our new paper presenting these estimates in all their glory has been accepted in principle by Nature Communications.
-I have also contributed as a named author to the 2020 and 2021 editions of the internationally recognised report Tracking SDG7: The Energy Progress Report.
+Our paper presenting these estimates was published Nature Communications in 2021 and has been gaining traction.
+I have also contributed as a named author to the 2020, 2021 and 2022 editions of the internationally recognised report Tracking SDG7: The Energy Progress Report.

 Correcting Delayed Reporting of Infectious Diseases